-There are actually many different ways to consolidate your debts.
+There are actually many different ways to consolidate your debts in Victoria BC and Nanaimo.
 Most people believe that debt consolidation only involves obtaining a consolidation loan from a financial institution.
 While this is certainly a common way to manage debts problems, there are a number of other very effective methods to reducing payments and managing your finances such as filing a proposal to your creditors.
 Which option you choose, will largely depend on your individual circumstances and overall debt situation.

 CONSOLIDATION LOAN FROM A FINANCIAL INSTITUTION

 For those with relatively good credit and not too many debts, a consolidation loan can be obtained from most banks or credit unions.
 Common debts that people look to consolidate can range from bank overdrafts or lines of credit to high rate credit cards and pay day loans.
 This type of consolidation loan can vary from a small unsecured loan (not using any asset as collateral) to a home equity loan secured your by home or other asset.
 Types of debts that can be consolidated are usually high rate credit cards, overdrafts, overdue utility bills and other consumer loans.